Mbabaram language

-Mbabaram (Barbaram) is an extinct Australian Aboriginal language of north Queensland.
-It was the traditional language of the Mbabaram people.
-Recordings are held in the Audiovisual Archive of the Australian Institute of Aboriginal and Torres Strait Islander Studies.
+Mbabaram (Barbaram) is an extinct Australian Aboriginal language of north Queensland, traditionally spoken by the Mbabaram people.
 R. M. W. Dixon described his hunt for a native speaker of Mbabaram in his book Searching for Aboriginal Languages: Memoirs of a Field Worker.
 Most of what is known of the language is from Dixon's field research with speaker Albert Bennett.

+Recordings are held in the audio collection of the Australian Institute of Aboriginal and Torres Strait Islander Studies.

 Classification

-Until R. M. W. Dixon's work on the language, "Barbaram" (as it was then known) was thought to be too different from other languages to be part of the Pama–Nyungan language family.
-Dixon revealed it to have descended from a more typical form, that was obscured by subsequent changes.
-Dixon (2002) himself, however, still regards genetic relationships between Mbabaram and other languages as unproven.
+Mbabaram is a Pama-Nyungan language, specifically belonging to the Paman group.

+As part of his theory that the Mbabaram tribe (among others of the region) were of part Tasmanoid origin, Norman Tindale noted the Mbabaram language appeared strongly isolated, but R. M. W. Dixon stated the more reasonable view was that Mbabaram was very recognizably related to the languages of the region.

 Geographic distribution

 Mbabaram was spoken by the Mbabaram tribe in Queensland, southwest of Cairns.
+Their territory was bordered by the Walsh River in the north, and included the present localities of Irvinebank, Petford and Lappa.

-Nearby tribal dialects were Agwamin, Djangun (Kuku-Yalanji), Muluridji (Kuku-Yalanji), Djabugay, Yidiny, Ngadjan (Dyirbal), Mamu (Dyirbal), Jirrbal (Dyirbal), Girramay (Dyirbal), and Warungu.
-While these were often mutually intelligible, to varying degrees, with the speech of the adjacent tribes, none were even partially intelligible with Mbabaram.
-The Mbabaram would often learn the languages of other tribes rather than vice versa, because Mbabaram was found difficult.
+The nearby languages were Agwamin, Djangun (Kuku-Yalanji), Muluridji (Kuku-Yalanji), Djabugay, Yidiny, Ngadjan (Dyirbal), Mamu (Dyirbal), Jirrbal (Dyirbal), Girramay (Dyirbal), and Warungu.
+Each language was mutually intelligible with at least its immediate neighbours, but Mbabaram was not mutually intelligible with any of them.
+Because of the difficulty of the language for other tribes, Mbabaram speakers would tend to learn their languages rather than the other way round.